Ferlab-Ste-Justine/clin-project/.github/ISSUE_TEMPLATE/user-story.md

 ### Feature

-Feature description… what does this task achieve (_"as a user I ..."_)
+A clear and concise description of what the business needs are...
+What does this task achieve (_"as a user I ..."_)?

 ### Acceptance Criteria